Obviously Five Believers

 Some years ago Lark Skyrider and I went to see this Clint Eastwood movie.

+It’s a long time ago, maybe more than two years.
+Might even be four.
+How should I know?
+I don’t keep track of these things.
+None of us in this car does.
+Well, with exception of The Kid, of course.
 Anyhow, in the movie there’s this scene with two black chicks and a white man; all three of them naked.
 Doing strange things on top of each other.
 At that point the whole movie theatre goes quiet.
 Can’t even hear the chewing gums.
 People busy practising breath control.
+Suddenly Lark Skyrider slams a fist on my knee, and yells on the top of his lungs:

-“That’s real life, man!
-Real life!”
+“That’s real life, man!”

-Afterwards, when we make our way through the crowd, the girls without make-up from the local art school stare at us with contempt.
+Afterwards, when we make our way through the crowd, the girls without make-up from the art school stare at us with contempt.

 2

 Lark Skyrider has brought with him priceless items from his precious collection of Dylan bootlegs.
 He dumped them in the front seat when we took off.
 They’re all over the place.
 Jesus, there’s even one under the brake.
 I bend down, hand fumbling.
 Let’s see what we got.
 Bob Dylan Live In Oslo.
 Recorded live in Oslo, Norway, during the 1981 European Tour.
 Ancient stuff.
 Historical.
 One for the generations.
 And who would up to then have believed Dylan playing concerts in Oslo, Norway?
 I mean, who the hell plays concerts in Oslo, Norway?
 Well, some did.
 The Who, for example.
 Keith Moon smashed his drum kit to pulp.
 Peter Townsend threw his guitar at the lightning above the stage.
 Short circuited the whole concert hall.
 That was something.
 Gave a taste of what life could have been like had you lived in a real town, and not just some shitty, provincial point of transit.
 Be that as it may, the important stuff is that Elvis had not played Oslo.
 Neither had Bob Dylan before 1981.
-By then he’d met Jesus and the times they’d been a-changing.
+By then he’d met Jesus and the times they’d been a-changin’.
 Sitting in his Oslo hotel room, undoubtedly impeccable clean and equally boring, Dylan even wrote a new song: Jesus Is the One.
 Norwegian hotel rooms are known to have an impact on your soul.
 The Who smashed up their hotel room, Dylan wrote a song in his.
 99% of all other guests gets drunk as fast as they can.
+To complicate things further for the high-pitched and sentimental lovers of Oslo City, wonderful in summer, equally dreadful in winter, the Dylan concerts were not even in there.
+They were in Drammen.
+A joke to most of us.
+Drammen is a remote, sleepy little town you were happy to forget you had driven by.
+Bob Dylan in Drammen.
+Need more proof we’re living at the end of times?

 “I was there”, I say.
 “Dylan played two concerts.
 On Thursday 9th July and Friday the 10th.
 I went to the second concert with my girlfriend.”